apache/incubator-spot/spot-oa/oa/components/README.md

 ###Reputation
 _Reputation check module._

-This module is called during oni-oa execution to check the reputation for any given IP, DNS name or URI (depending on the pipeline).
+This module is called during spot-oa execution to check the reputation for any given IP, DNS name or URI (depending on the pipeline).
 The reputation module makes use of two third-party services, McAfee GTI and Facebook ThreatExchange.
 Each of these services are represented by a sub-module in this project, McAfee GTI is implemented by sub-module gti and Facebook ThreatExchange by sub-module fb.
 For more information see Folder Structure section.

 **Pre-requisites**